PYLjs/School-Projects/Address book/README.md

  - Create a database with SQLite
  - Define functions that allow the user to use address book
  - Connect the python script with my database, and interact with it thanks to SQL
- - Build a user interface
+ - Build a user interface which carries the functions